 While playing the game, you'll come across an endless variety of items — many of them decent, but only a few are the GOATs that you can rely on until the end of the Season.

-Having the right gear is just the beginning — upgrading it with the best enchants is what truly makes the difference.
-Here's a list of the top enchants available and their more affordable alternatives to help you get the most out of your setup.
+Having the right gear is just the beginning — upgrading it with the best enchants is what truly makes the difference by making you hit certain caps or just increase your overall POWER.
+Here's a list of the top enchants that you should be aiming for:

 Here's the list of what you should buy as a Fury Warrior to amplify both your damage dealt and your survivability: